BahureVishal01/online-voting-system/README.md

 # online-voting-system
 This is a simple online voting application.

-Tech-stack - PHP, JavaScript, HTML, CSS
+Tech-stack - PHP, JavaScript, HTML, CSS, MySQL.